zufre/sinatra-basic-routes-lab-cb-000/README.md

 Don't forget to run `rspec` in terminal to test your code.

-<a href='https://learn.co/lessons/sinatra-basic-routes-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-basic-routes-lab' title='Sinatra Routes Lab'>Sinatra Routes Lab</a> on Learn.co and start learning to code for free.</p>